Roommate Rent Split by Income Calculator

 Aim for a 30% Rent-to-Income Ratio

-Financial experts generally recommend keeping your rent-to-income ratio below 30%.
-If your calculated ratio exceeds this, consider adjusting the rent split or exploring more affordable housing options to maintain financial stability.
+Financial experts recommend keeping your rent-to-income ratio below 30%.
+If your ratio exceeds this threshold, the calculator flags it — consider renegotiating the split or exploring more affordable options.

 Include All Income Sources

-When calculating income-based splits, ensure all roommates include all consistent monthly income, not just primary salaries.
-This might include regular freelance income, stipends, or reliable allowances, to ensure the fairest possible distribution.
+When calculating income-based splits, ensure all roommates include consistent monthly income — not just primary salaries.
+This might include freelance income, stipends, or reliable allowances for the fairest distribution.

 Fair Rent Distribution for Shared Living: Splitting Rent by Income